 At IFA 2019, we got to see the Acer Thronos Air, which packed a curved widescreen monitor.
-The Alienware 55-inch OLED Gaming Monitor that we got to see at CES is going to be available on September 30 and run for a meaty $3,999.
-Down the pipeline for Alienware, you'll also see a 27-inch Gaming Monitor, which is slated for a September 17 release and will cost $599.
-While it's not necessarily gaming, you may also be interested in this gorgeous 27-inch 5K LG monitor.
-Speaking of LG, we're currently in the process of reviewing the LG 38GL950G 38 inch curved gaming monitor.
+The Alienware 55-inch OLED Gaming Monitor that we got to see at CES is available right now and runs for a meaty $3,999 (and we're reviewing it right now).
+Currently, you can get the Alienware 27-inch Gaming Monitor, which boasts AMD FreeSync and a 240Hz refresh rate, for $599.
+We also just reviewed the LG 38GL950G 38 inch curved gaming monitor.

 If you'd rather save money than capitalize on refresh rates, check out our list of cheap monitors and gaming laptop deals, which we rank from best to worst.
 We also have a list of the best curved monitors around.
 And right now you can get the Dell 24 S2417DG for $329 ($100 off).
 But if you want a beefier gaming laptop to match a new monitor, check out ones with an RTX 2080 chip.

 Here are the best gaming monitors you can buy right now.